 Why adjust the plan if we spent so long developing it in the first place?
 Are we even sure that we need to adjust the plan?
 What happens if our new assumptions are incorrect?

 Regardless of your situation, it’s important to properly address the key question, “Are we working on the right initiatives?” and adjust.
-After you’ve asked yourself this question, walk through the following self-assessment steps to identify the answer and best path forward.
+After you’ve asked yourself this question, walk through the following self-assessment steps to identify the answer and the best path forward.

 Does your plan have key performance indicators and/or measures, or does it resemble more of a to-do list?

 Measurable outcomes are the key way to understand if your plan is working or not.
 Without benchmarks, you may have a plan that’s working properly – and be asking the wrong question altogether.
 If you don’t have any measurable outcomes, consider the 3-5 key metrics you discuss amongst your team, department, or organization.
 Use these as the baseline metrics to measure your business against.

 Internally at AchieveIt, we have it broken down by the organizational teams.
 Sales have targets related to increasing new business, finance has expense-related targets, marketing has targets focused on increasing our reach, engineering is focused on development schedules, and customer success is focused on growing our customer base.
 So, taking measurements each department deems important helps us establish a baseline to define key targets to measure against overall.

 In my fitness example from before, I had key measurable outcomes related to weight loss and endurance.
 More specifically, I wanted to lose a certain number of pounds and be able to decrease my average time per mile.
 Can you imagine trying to “be a healthier person” without ever stepping on a scale or visiting the doctor?
 There would be no way to understand the progress of your plan, and the same applies to any business.

 Are your initiatives directly aligned with your outcomes?